mckib2/scikit-glpk/README.rst

 - `ecyglpki <https://github.com/equaeghe/ecyglpki/tree/0.1.0>`_ : GPL licensed, dead?
 - `swiglpk <https://github.com/biosustain/swiglpk>`_ : GPL licensed, low level
 - `optlang <https://github.com/biosustain/optlang>`_ : sympy-like, cool project otherwise

-Most existing projects lean to GPL licenses.
-Not a bad thing, but would hinder adoption into scipy (not GLPK itself, but a wrapper to use from within scipy if the user has chosen to install GLPK herself).

 Why do we want this?
 --------------------